Giorgi/EFCore.Visualizer/README.md

 ## Introduction

 With Entity Framework Core query plan debugger visualizer, you can view the query plan of your queries directly inside Visual Studio.
-Currently, the visualizer supports SQL Server and PostgreSQL.
+Currently, the visualizer supports SQL Server, PostgreSQL and Oracle.

 > [!IMPORTANT]
 > The visualizer requires **Visual Studio Version 17.9.0 ([Released on February 13th](https://devblogs.microsoft.com/visualstudio/visual-studio-2022-17-9-now-available/)) or newer** and supports **EF Core 7 or newer**.

 ## Usage

 After installing the [extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=GiorgiDalakishvili.EFCoreVisualizer), a new debugger visualizer will be added to Visual Studio.
-When debugging, hover over your queries and there will be an option to view the query plan:
+When debugging, hover over your queries and there will be an option to view the query plan( Here we show acutal query plan which means it enforce query execution ):

 ![VariableVisualizer](doc/VariableVisualizer.png)